mw75/Vertorix_VT1100_Mini/README.md

 # VT1100 Mini SPI

 <!-- Introduction -->
-This is the Arduino Library for the Vertorix VT1100 Mini SPI PCB.
+This is the Arduino Library for the Vertorix VT1100 Mini.
 The Vertorix VT1100 Mini is a low powered Zigbee development board compatible with the Arduino IDE.

 <!-- PROJECT LOGO -->
 <!--